MohawkTSDB/mohawk/examples/README.md

 2017/01/03 10:06:50 Start server, listen on http://0.0.0.0:8080
 ```

-#### JSON + RESTful API
+#### JSON + REST API
-JSON over [RESTful API](/examples/REST.md) is the primary interface of Mohawk Metrics.
+JSON over [REST API](/examples/REST.md) is the primary interface of Mohawk Metrics.
 This makes it easier for users to get started and also makes integration easier since REST+JSON is widely used and easily understood. a rich, growing set of features that includes:

 #### Multi Tenancy
 Mohawk Metrics provides virtual multi tenancy.
 All data is mapped to a tenant.
 Everything is partitioned by tenant.
 All requests, both reads and writes, can include a tenant id, default tenant id is "\_ops".